 Abstract

-Background: Discovering cancer driver genes is the most important goal of biomedical research to improve patient survival rates.
-For predicting cancer driver genes, current approaches treated all mutations as having the same functional impacts on genes.
+Background: Discovering cancer driver genes is critical for improving survival rates.
+Current methods often overlook the varying functional impacts of mutations.
+It is necessary to develop a method integrating mutation pathogenicity and gene expression data, enhancing the identification of novel cancer drivers.

 Methods: To predict cancer drivers, we have developed a framework (DGAT-cancer) that integrates the pathogenicity of somatic mutation in tumors and germline variants in the healthy population, with topological networks of gene expression in tumors, and the gene expressions in tumor and paracancerous tissues.
-These features were filtered by an unsupervised approach, Laplacian selection, and combined by Hotelling and Box-Cox transformations to score genes.
+This integration overcomes the limitation of current methods that assume a uniform impact of all mutations by leveraging a comprehensive view of mutation function within its biological context.
+The framework employs topological networks to harmonize mutation and expression data, allowing for a more discerning evaluation of each gene's role.These features were filtered by an unsupervised approach, Laplacian selection, and combined by Hotelling and Box-Cox transformations to score genes.
 By using gene scores as weights, Gibbs sampling was performed to identify cancer drivers.

-Results: DGAT-cancer was applied to 6,643 samples derived from nine types of cancer cohorts, and achieved the best area under the precision-recall curve compared to three commonly used methods, leading to the identification of 571 novel cancer drivers.
+Results: DGAT-cancer was applied to 6,643 samples derived from seven types of cancer cohorts, and achieved the best area under the precision-recall curve compared to five commonly used methods.
+Specifically, 505 genes were identified across seven cancer types, with 398 being unique to a single cancer type and 38 being common to three or more cancer types.
 Knockdown of the top novel gene, EEF1A1 indicated a ~ 41-50% decrease in glioma size and improved the temozolomide sensitivity of glioma cells.

-Conclusion: By combining heterogeneous genomics and transcriptomics data, DGAT-cancer has significantly improved our ability to detect novel cancer drivers.
+Conclusion: By combining heterogeneous genomics and transcriptomics data, DGAT-cancer has significantly improved our ability to detect novel cancer drivers, and is an innovative approach revealing novel cancer therapeutic targets, thereby advancing the development of more precise and effective cancer treatments.

 Keywords: Cancer drivers, Pathogenic status of mutations, Laplacian selection, Hotelling and Box-Cox transformations, Gibbs sampling.